-A \$500 scholarship awarded to a continuing junior or senior female missions student to be applied over one year.
+Scholarships of \$2,000 each awarded to continuing sophomores, juniors, or seniors to be applied over one year.

 Charlene E. Ball Memorial Scholarship

 A \$1,000 scholarship awarded to a student with a concentration in medical office administration to be applied over one year.